lusis/Noah/README.md

 # Noah
-Noah is an application registry loosely based on [Apache ZooKeeper](http://zookeeper.apache.org)
+_"look at this effing rainbow I just made for you"_ Noah is an application registry loosely based on [Apache ZooKeeper](http://zookeeper.apache.org)

 What does that mean?
 From the ZooKeeper Home Page: